vojtasvoboda/oc-twigextensions-plugin/README.md

 ### localizeddate

 Use the localizeddate filter to format dates into a localized string representating the date.
+Note that **php5-intl extension** has to be installed!

 ```
 {{ post.published_at | localizeddate('medium', 'none', locale) }}